Dre Campbell Farm

 When it comes time to buy seeds to start your herb garden, you have a few options.

-There are many reputable seed companies that sell organic seeds online.
-Some of the top options include eBay, SeedsNow, and Amazon.
+Numerous reputable seed companies sell organic seeds online.
+Some of the top options include Seed Needs, SeedsNow, and Burpee.

-Many garden centers, nurseries, and home improvement stores with garden departments also sell packs of seeds, especially in the spring.
-Buy seeds from a store near you to avoid paying for shipping.
+Many garden centers, nurseries, and home improvement stores sell seed packs.
+This is especially true in spring.
+Buy seeds from a store near you to avoid shipping costs.

 Takeaway